 A private limited company named Speed Records, UK was incorporated with UK Director Kaka Singh Mohanwalia alias Sundip Singh Khakh, which was a dormant company.
 One Mr Dinesh Auluck who is the owner of Speed Records India resigned from his office on 5 August 2013 just a month after the establishment of the company.
 The company was later dissolved on 9th September 2014.

 Similar irregularities were also witnessed in other shell companies put up by suspected individuals.
 Another company with the name Speed UK Recs Ltd was incorporated on 21st June 2013.
 The same Mr Dinesh Auluck joined this company on 8th July 2013 and resigned from his office in just 12 days on 20 July 2013.
 This company, too, was dissolved on 3 February 2015.

 Likewise, the complaint alleged that Speed UK Records Ltd. was another company incorporated on 19 August 2013 and dissolved on 31 March 2015.
 Here, listed office bearers were Sundip Singh Khakh and Dr Sarpreet Singh Mehat.
-Another company, namely, Speed Records Limited, was incorporated on 20 July 2020 with only one director, Dr Gurpreet Singh Dhamrat.

 The curious case of a shell company owned by a certain Diljit Singh who shares his birthday with actor-singer Diljit Dosanjh

 The complaint also raised aspersions on the involvement of actor-singer Diljit Dosanjh in enabling the laundering and routing of money to support the ongoing farmers’ agitation in the country.
 It alleged that another company named Famous Std.
 Ltd. was incorporated on 9th August 2016 and dissolved on 16th January 2018 with Directors Sundip Singh Khakh and one Mr Daljit Singh.